nwhator/HackerRank/README.md

 ## How to Use

 Explore the challenges by navigating to the respective directories.
-Each challenge contains the problem statement (`README.md`) and my solution (`solution.py` or other relevant files).
+Each challenge contains the problem statement `README.md` and my solution `solution.py` or other relevant files.

 ## Contributing